Get

 Treatment

 Unlike the oral form, cutaneous SCC is relatively slow growing and rarely metastasizes, so surgical excision can be curative.
-However, the location of the tumor will impact how invasive and successful surgery can be.
+However, the location of the tumor will impact how invasive and successful the surgery can be.
 Pinnectomy (removal of the ear pinna) is quite commonly performed, resulting in earless or teddy bear-eared felines, but owners are often more reluctant to have significant amounts of tissue removed from around the eyes and nose.

 Alternative treatments include cryosurgery, radiotherapy, and photodynamic surgery.